aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 No snowflake feels responsible in an avalanche.

-Last update: Mon Mar 23 06:02:54 2026
+Last update: Tue Mar 24 05:51:59 2026

 ### Let's play! 🎮